Duet3D/wiki-content/User_manual/RepRapFirmware/Multiple_motion_systems.md

 # Prerequisites

 -   Due to memory limitations, RRF on Duet 2 series boards does not support this feature.
-All Duet 3 main boards support it, however performance on Duet 3 Mini might be limiting.
+Duet 3 Mini does not support it in RRF 3.7 and later.
+All other Duet 3 main boards support it.
 -   Only two motion systems are currently supported.
-In the future we may increase this limit on Duet 3 MB6HC and MB6XD boards.
+In the future we may increase this limit.
 -   By default, the second motion queue is only three elements long.
 Use the [M595](/User_manual/Reference/Gcodes/M595) command to lengthen it, for example: `M595 Q1 P60` will increase it to 60 elements (the same number as in the primary movement queue on MB6HC and MB6XD boards).
 -   At any time, each motion system “owns” a set of physical axes and extruders.
 It may also own a tool.
 No other motion system can use those axes/extruders or that tool until the owning motion system releases it.
 See below for details of ownership of axes and extruders.
 -   For any two axes owned by different motion systems, those axes may not share a motor.
 For example, on a CoreXY machine the X and Y axes cannot be owned by different motion systems.